QUITE: A Query Rewrite System Beyond Rules with LLM Agents: Experiment

-The optimization benefits of \system\ over baselines are more pronounced on complex datasets.
-Notably, the improvement margin of \system\ over LR is substantially larger for the DSB dataset compared to the TPC-H and Calcite datasets.
-This disparity arises primarily because: (1) The LR we use is trained on the TPC-H, LR can proficiently identify effective rewrite rules and navigate their constrained search spaces.
-This existing proficiency limits the remaining optimization potential, thereby reducing the margin for \system\ to demonstrate substantial further improvements.
-(2) LR employs a greedy search within its MCTS algorithm, which proves less effective in the expansive search spaces of complex datasets like DSB, unlike its performance on simpler datasets (e.g., Calcite) with smaller search spaces and inherently less optimization potential.
+The optimization benefits of QUITE are more pronounced on complex datasets.
+Notably, on the LLM-generated StackOverflow workload, we did not curate queries to disadvantage baselines.
+Since many LLM-generated queries use broad SQL dialects that are not directly supported by the strict syntax of Apache Calcite used in rule-based pipelines~\cite{lr,llm-r2,r-bot}, we minimally normalized only such dialect mismatches (e.g., \texttt{LISTAGG} vs. \texttt{STRING\_AGG}), discarding unresolvable cases.
+Under this controlled setup, rule-based pipelines remain bottlenecked by dialect constraints and limited rule and pattern coverage on complex structures, while QUITE is more robust and delivers larger latency gains.

+\textbf{Overall Latency}.
+As shown in Figure~\ref{fig:dataset_50x}, we evaluate overall execution time on TPC-H (SF=50) and DSB (SF=50) with a per-query time limit of 8000 seconds, using Claude-3.7-Sonnet across all baselines.
+On TPC-H and DSB, \system\ reduced execution time by 71.4\% and 53.6\% compared with the original queries, outperforming LR (47.6\%, 53.4\%), LLM-R\textsuperscript{2} (71.9\%, 20.0\%), and R-Bot (29.1\%, 45.5\%), respectively.
+These results demonstrate \system’s strong end-to-end advantage. \system’s rewrite time on the DSB dataset is relatively longer, which can be attributed to two main factors: first, DeepSeek-R1 requires more time to process difficult problems; second, for complex queries, the decision agent often performs an additional iteration to explore further optimizations.

-\textbf{Rewritten Equivalence.} Figure \ref{fig:benchmarks} details the number of equivalent and improved query rewrites produced by each method across the datasets.
-Notably, direct rewrites from the LLM Agent exhibit significant semantic equivalence issues.
-In contrast, \system\ achieves substantially higher equivalence rates--attaining 100\%, 96.8\%, and 98.3\% on TPC-H, DSB, and Calcite, respectively.
-This superior performance is attributable to the multi-stage correction mechanisms integrated into \system's iterative FSM-based process.
+\textbf{Rewritten Equivalence.} Figure \ref{fig:benchmarks} details the number of equivalent and improved rewrites produced by each method across the datasets.
+Notably, direct LLM-agent rewrites, especially by Claude-3.7-Sonnet on StackOverflow, often violate equivalence due to subtle semantic drift during query restructuring.
+In contrast, \system\ achieves substantially higher equivalence rates, attaining 100\%, 96.8\%, 98.3\% and 90.7\% on TPC-H, DSB, Calcite and StackOverflow.
+In addition, rule-based methods suffer from incomplete semantic equivalence, as many rules in their rewrite engines (e.g., Apache Calcite~\cite{apache}) lack formal verification due to the inherent difficulty of equivalence checking~\cite{wetune,sqlsolver}.
+Despite this, our approach achieves the highest equivalence rate across all benchmarks, advancing the state of the art.